IchiMaRu0/kbengine/第五组-进度日志/report.md

 **The latest update is V2.3.3** on November 19, 2018.
 The contributor added **onAttached/onDetached** methods in the client part and configured parameters in Js plugin to support the choice of the protocol of **WSS** and **WS**.

 ## Technical Debt

 This section focuses on some long-trem impacts of trade-offs that are taken during the software development between development and maintainability of the KBEngine project.
 The definition of techchnical debt according to [Techopedia](https://www.techopedia.com/definition/27913/technical-debt) is shown below:

 > Technical debt is defined as a concept in programming that reflects the extra development work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution

-### Analysis tools
+### Analysis Tools

 To get an idea of the current state of technical debt in KBEngine, some code analysis tools are required to get some insights.
-Since C++ takes the leading position in the project, I must say it's not as easy as thought because most free analysis tools can only have reliable support for Python, JS, Java project rather than C and C++.
+Since C++ takes the leading position in the project, we must say it's not as easy as thought because most free analysis tools can only have reliable support for Python, JS, Java project rather than C and C++.
 The most disgusting story happened on [Sonarqube](https://www.sonarqube.org/), one of the most world-famous analysis tools.
-Admittedly, it's nice and powerful, but it's not until I download, install, configure and run that I get informed that it requires an expensive plug-in to support C++ project.
+Admittedly, it's nice and powerful, but it's not until we download, install, configure and run that we get informed that it requires an expensive plug-in to support C++ project.

 Finally, we used [CodeFactor](https://www.codefactor.io).
 This tool analyzes all project files separately and provides each of them with a rating (from A to F).
 Code complexity, code issues, and code duplication are examples of metrics that are taken into consideration.
-This cloud-based analysis tool is easy to execute and offer free access to most of the mainstream programming languages so I feel honored to share this tool with my classmates.
+This cloud-based analysis tool is easy to execute and offer free access to most of the mainstream programming languages so we feel honored to share this tool with my classmates.

-### Code smells
+### Code Smells

 A code smell is a hint that something has gone wrong somewhere in your project.
 According to Wiki, the definition is shown below:
 >In computer programming, a code smell is any characteristic in the source code of a program that possibly indicates a deeper problem.